 Change Your Default IP Address on the WiFi

-Step 1: Firstly, you've to log as an administrator into the router's console.
-You'll get to know the primary step for easily connecting the home wireless network to the admin.
+Step 1: Firstly, you must log into the router's console as an administrator.
+You'll learn the primary step for connecting the home wireless network to the admin.
 You'll find the address bar similar to http://192.168.1.1.

 Step 2: Insert the username and password on the login page.